skyra-project/skyra/README.md

 $ yarn start

 # Run Skyra in production mode, requires
-# Lavalink to be running:
+# Lavalink and PostgreSQL to be running:
 $ yarn pm2:start
 ```